Ashley Lawrence

-Ashley Elizabeth Marie Lawrence (born June 11, 1995) is a Canadian professional soccer player who plays as a full-back or a midfielder for Division 1 Féminine club Paris Saint-Germain and the Canadian national team.
+Ashley Elizabeth Marie Lawrence (born June 11, 1995) is a Canadian professional soccer player who plays as a full-back or a midfielder for Première Ligue club OL Lyonnes and the Canada national team.
+She has been described as "one of the best attacking full-backs in the world."

 College career

 Lawrence played college soccer at West Virginia University for the Mountaineers, where she co-captained the team, and won numerous accolades.